Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Monster Mix-Up map by gamesasylum

-This is Monster Mix-Up's map.
-It's a ball of chaos...
+This is Monster Mix-Up's ball of chaos.
 (Source:gamesasylum)

 Brain Drain word search

-Concluding thoughts: I.. still... love this collection, because aside from most of the books being genuinely engaging experiences, it's a unique piece of history and there is nothing like it in the Mario series.
-I am sure some seasoned choose-your-own-adventure fans might scoff at a few things here or find it a little to 'light' or basic but any Mario fan who is even vaguely interested should check out as many as you can.
-Each adventure, good or bad, offers something worth checking out.
+Concluding thoughts: *Drumroll*...
+I love this collection.
+Most of the books are genuinely engaging, unique, and this hasn't bee replicated with Mario media.
+I am sure seasoned choose-your-own-adventure fans might scoff at a few things here, but any Mario fan who is even vaguely interested should check them out.
 For more of my thoughts on them individually, and to understand a little more how I break down the puzzles and structure, please see my guide page HERE.
 Thanks for reading!

 Other Online Resources: